 - 1. Students need to have appropriate school attire including (but not limited to): - covering of their navels - no spaghetti straps are allowed - no cleavage or undergarments should be visible - no "short shorts" - 2.
 Clothing should be neat, clean and in good taste; Clothing or other apparel promoting products which are illegal for use by minors such as alcohol, tobacco, or drugs, or clothing displaying obscene material, profanity, or references to subversion are not appropriate.
 Clothing displaying sexual innuendo is not appropriate. - 3.
 Personal cleanliness is expected; - 4.
 Students who dress to attract attention will be sent home to change. - 5.
-Hats, caps, bandannas, or other head coverings are not to be worn in the building during the school day 8:15 a.m.- 3:20 p.m.
+Hats, caps, bandannas, or other head coverings are not to be worn in the building during the school day or early entry to the building.